mrcavalcanti/mosaicoo/docs/sources/administration/service-accounts/create-service-account.md

 ## To create a service account

-1. Sign in to Grafana and hover your cursor over the Configuration (cog) icon in the sidebar.
+1. Sign in to Mosaicoo and hover your cursor over the Configuration (cog) icon in the sidebar.
 1. Click **Service accounts**.
 1. Click **New service account**.
 1. Enter a **Display name**.